MarWoes/wg-blimp/README.md

 * qc - multiqc and other qc related files
 * raw - text files describing which fastq files have been used for each sample
 * config.yaml - configuration file used for the analysis

+It is recommended to check the *raw* folder if all samples contain the correct raw fastq source files.

 ### Shiny GUI